Post Christmas Waste

 Otherwise, local authorities in the UK typically offer to recycle your Christmas tree themselves to make woodchips and soil improvers.
 Search online to find your local collection points and details.

 If you use an artificial tree, ensure to keep it for at least 5 years in order to achieve a carbon saving when compared to a cut tree as they are not recyclable.
+When you do want to get rid of your artificial tree, if it is still in good condition, why not donate it to charity or sell it on second hand rather than sending it to landfill.

 Offset Your Impact